peabnuts123/aws-serverless-template/src/api/README.md

 There are more npm scripts that you can run.
 Here is what each of them does:
   - `npm run build` - Build the project
-    - You must set the `ENVIRONMENT_ID` environment variable to specify which environment configuration is included in the build e.g. `ENVIRONMENT_ID=dev`. _NOTE: This is done automatically when using the deploy script. `deploy.js`_
   - `npm test` - Run the tests
     - You can also run `npm run test:coverage` to run the tests and collect test coverage statistics, which will then be served on a URL upon completion (to be opened in your browser).
 Hit CTRL-C to stop the web server after you're finished with it.
     - You can also run `npm run test:watch` to continually run the tests every time a file is changed.